 Exposure and Response Prevention (ERP)

 When working with an OCD therapist, people can expect to be treated with exposure and response prevention (ERP).
-The goal with ERP is to build skills to handle the presence of unwanted thoughts or feelings without engaging in compulsions.
-These skills develop through exposures, where the individual gradually exposes themselves to feared stimuli while resisting compulsions.
-When completing ERP therapy for OCD, the individual often uses a hierarchy and gradually builds tolerance for more challenging exposures.
+The goal with ERP for OCD is to build skills to handle the presence of unwanted thoughts or feelings without engaging in compulsions.
+These skills develop through exposures, where the person gradually exposes themselves to feared stimuli while resisting compulsions.
+The individual often uses a hierarchy and gradually builds tolerance for more challenging exposures.

 With contamination OCD, the person will gradually expose themselves to feared contaminants while resisting rituals, like doing laundry while resisting hand washing, touching the counter then eating a snack, opening a car door without a barrier, or sitting on your bed with street clothes.
 Individual treatments will look different based on what their contamination OCD tells them to avoid.